-1. Paving

-Limpsfield has a wealth of paving which contributes to its character and appearance.
-This includes both ironstone paving and brick paviours.
-Paving has been subject to poor repairs or unsympathetic replacement over the years which has caused harm to the Conservation Area.
-A clear strategy for the paving in Limpsfield is needed and efforts made in combination with the Local Highways Authority to replace poor repairs.
-As the Local Highways Authority will only fund repairs to make the paving safe (as it does across the rest of the county), a financial contribution from the Parish Council would be required for this work.

-Scheme Stakeholders Timescales 1.1 Limpsfield Parish Council should develop a Conservation Area Preservation and Enhancement LPC and SCC Short Term for repairs Fund for repairing and reinstating historic paving along the High Street and engage with the Local Highway Authority to see this implemented.
+1. Paving Limpsfield has a wealth of paving which contributes to its character and appearance.
+This include Paving has been subject to poor repairs or unsympathetic replacement over the years which has can strategy for the paving in Limpsfield is needed and efforts made in combination with the Local Hig the Local Highways Authority will only fund repairs to make the paving safe (as it does across the from the Parish Council would be required for this work. used harm to the hways Authority Conservation Area.
+A cleat to replace poor repairs.
+A Scheme Stakeholders Timescales 1.1 Limpsfield Parish Council should develop a Conservation Area Preservation and Enhancement Fund for repairing and reinstating historic paving along the High Street and engage with the Local Highway Authority to see this implemented.
 Paving schemes should take into account historic precedent, functionality, coherency and suitable materials to preserve and enhance the appearance of the area.
 This should provide a blend of ironstone and brick paving on the High Street which represents different periods of the village's historic development.
 Special attention should be paid to kerb stones.
 This fund could also be used for grants for hard surfaces as outlined in 2.3, for the replacement of inappropriate streetlights or for managing public tree cover.
 The priority for this fund should be on carrying out repairs as soon as possible.
-Long Term for reinstatement
+Short to Medium Term for repairs Long Term for reinstatement

 1.2 Funding opportunities should be sought to implement aspects of the paving repairs outlined in 1.1.
-LPC Short Term 1.3 Options for pavement maintenance, including clearance of moss, should be investigated.
+LPC Short to Medium Term 1.3 Options for pavement maintenance, including clearance of moss, should be investigated.
 This may include a Community Highways Volunteering scheme, should there be sufficient interest from residents.
-Short Term
+Short to Medium Term